SSWConsulting/SSW.People.Profiles/Dale-Chester/Dale-Chester.md

 role: "Software Architect"
 qualifications: ""

-quote: "You can not go back and change the beginning - but you can start where you are and change the ending."
+quote: "“Walking on water and developing software from a specification are easy if both are frozen.”
-quoteAuthor: "C.S Lewis"
+quoteAuthor: "Edward V Berard"

 ---